-Known around the world for its scenic views, a stunning sunset, picturesque spots and volcanic-sand beaches, this crescent-shaped island is considered as the supermodel of the Greek Islands.
+Known around the world for its scenic views, stunning sunset, picturesque spots, and volcanic-sand beaches, this crescent-shaped island is considered the supermodel of the Greek Islands.
 The landscape and seascape of this island attract over two million tourists annually.
-With its growing popularity around the world, Santorini has become a head-turner for the first time and seasoned travelers alike.
+With its growing popularity around the world, Santorini has become a head-turner for the first time and seasoned travelers alike and described here five best things to do in santorini.

 #1: Delve into its dreamy villages